Save Big on Tuition with Navy College Scholarships

-This program is done in conjunction with a normal college or university courses.
+This program is done in conjunction with normal college or university courses at participating institutions.

 The scholarship offers full tuition coverage, a $750 stipend for textbooks per academic year, and a monthly subsistence allowance based on the year of college.
 This scholarship opportunity is available for two-year, three-year, and four-year college degree programs.

 To be eligible for this scholarship opportunity you must qualify physically by the Marine Corps standards, have no criminal record, and possess a qualifying score on a college entrance exam.

 Visit our Navy ROTC page to learn more or to apply for the scholarship.

 This scholarship opportunity includes vocational, certificate, licensure, bachelor’s degree, associate degree, and can include graduate degree scholarship opportunities for qualifying applicants.